This section doesn’t currently include any content. Add content to this section using the sidebar.

 There is an abundance of fantastic quality seafood found on the Atlantic coast, so it's no surprise that Albarino is a perfect match with fish and particularly octopus, which is a local delicacy.
 Try it grilled with a big squeeze of lemon juice and a sprinkling of paprika and washed down with a glass of this wonderful wine.

 Albarino's popularity outside of Spain has been growing since the late 90s and is an easy alternative to Sauvignon Blanc.
 On August 1st every year, Rias Baixas celebrates Albarino day and the timing is no accident.
-These wines are made for summer, so during August why not pour a glass of Albarino?
+These wines are made for summer, so during August why not pour a glass of Albarino wine?

 Here are our favourites: